 (i) greater than, or equal to, the total number of children of the parent who are resident overseas; or

 (ii) greater than the greatest number of children of the parent who are resident in any single overseas country.

 Aged parents: for men the qualifying age is 65 and 6 months years.
 This will increase to 66 from 1 July 2019.

-Only the “Aged” parent visas can be applied for while inside Australia.
-That is, the parent or applicant (or at least 1 parent) must be over 65 years and 6 months old This increases to 66 from 1 July 2019.
-You must be inside Australia and holding a valid visa that does not have any conditions preventing another onshore application.
+Only the “Aged” parents can apply while inside Australia.
+That is, the parent or applicant (or at least 1 parent) must be over 65 years and 6 months old.
+This increases to 66 from 1 July 2019.
+You must be inside Australia and not have any conditions preventing another onshore application.
 Usually the condition preventing an onshore application is 8503 – No further Stay.

-By lodging onshore you will be issued a Bridging Visa A and be allowed to remain in Australia while the parent visa is processed.
+By lodging onshore you will be issued a Bridging Visa A and be allowed to remain in Australia while the new application is processed.

-The following visas apply to onshore/Aged parent applications – 804 Aged Parent visa, 864 Contributory Aged Parent Visa and the 884 Contributory Aged Parent (Temporary) Visa.
+The following apply to onshore/Aged parent applications – 804 Aged Parent , 864 Contributory Aged Parent and the 884 Contributory Aged Parent (Temporary) .